techyfatih/Nuzlog/README.md

-## STILL WIP
-Current version is still v.1.0.6!
-Check other branches.

 # Nuzlog v.
 2.0.0

 Nuzlog is a graphical tool designed to help Pokemon players document their Nuzlocke adventures in detail.